Refer to the NEMT Guide for information about procedures.

 Retain transportation records for five years from the date the service is first billed to MHCP.

 Trip documentation must be consistent with Minnesota Statutes 256B.0625, Subd.
 17b requirements:

 Adult: A person over the age of 18 authorized to make transportation decisions for a minor.

 ALS: Advanced Life Support.

-Ambulance Service: The transport of a recipient whose medical condition or diagnosis requires medically necessary services before and during transport.
+Ambulance service: The transport of a member whose medical condition or diagnosis requires medically necessary services before and during transport.